 Nothing draws a crowd like a crowd, and great urban steps attract not just sitters but food vendors, street performers, and the occasional protester.
 The present plans call for the steps to descend to an ordinary city sidewalk, though there has been talk about the city closing off the street that separates the west facade from Seneca Park and turning it into a granite-paved plaza.

-Because a lively street seems to be the last thing the new museum's neighbors want.
+A lively street seems to be the last thing the new museum's neighbors want.
 The surrounding urban canyon consists of such condo high rises as Water Tower Place, a posh hotel, and the Northwestern University hospitals.
 In 1975 performance artist Chris Burden lay under a sheet of glass for 45 hours at MCA's Ontario Street building; the only thing that will be under glass at the new site is the pheasant at the Ritz-Carlton next door.

 This is a neighborhood that likes things quiet, thank you, and thus seems an unpromising site for a temple to the provocative.
 Streeterville's tone is maintained in no small part by the vigilance of Alderman Burt Natarus.
 In his zeal to serve, Natarus has become the dreaded foe of newsstand owners and street musicians—indeed of anyone trying to make a living in his ward who's noisier and less comely than a potted geranium.
 (When the MCA gave Natarus a special private preview of their proposed new building, a week before the press saw it, they did not do so because they wanted his opinion on how much the design departs from the Neue Sachlichkeit of the 1920s.)
 So we are likely to see nothing like the antic street-fair atmosphere that prevails in front of the Centre Pompidou, for example, and not just because Streeterville is not zoned for mimes.